 Eagles TE Ertz (ribs) not cleared for contact

-Philadelphia Eagles coach Doug Pederson said tight end Zach Ertz has not been cleared for contact but might get some reps during Wednesday's walk-through practice.
-Ertz missed last Sunday's NFC East-clinching victory against the New York Giants after suffering a broken rib and lacerated kidney in the Week 16 win against the Dallas Cowboys.
+Philadelphia Eagles coach Doug Pederson said Zach Ertz has not been cleared for contact, and the tight end was listed as an estimated limited participant after Wednesday's walk-through practice.
+Ertz missed last Sunday's NFC East-clinching victory against the New York Giants after suffering a broken rib and lacerated kidney in a Week 16 win against the Dallas Cowboys.

 The 29-year-old Ertz led the Eagles in receptions (88), receiving yards (916) and touchdown catches (six) this season and was named to his third straight Pro Bowl.
-If Ertz can't play in Sunday's wild-card game against the visiting Seattle Seahawks, Philadelphia will rely on the continued production of second-year tight end Dallas Goedert.
+If Ertz can't play in Sunday's wild-card game against the visiting Seattle Seahawks, Philadelphia is expected to rely on the continued production of second-year tight end Dallas Goedert.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)